ndrewpj/FastFlowLM/README.md

 ```
 flm run llama3.2:1B
 ```
-> Requires internet access to HuggingFace to pull (download) the optimized model kernel if not already present.
+> Requires internet access to HuggingFace to pull (download) the optimized model kernel.
 The model will be downloaded to the folder: ``C:\Users\<USER>\Documents\flm\models\``. ⚠️ If HuggingFace is not directly accessible in your region, you can manually download the model and place it in this directory.

 To start the local REST API server (Server Mode):
 ```